caspg/caspg.github.io/_drafts/optimizing-full-text-search-with-postgres-materialized-view-rails-edition.md

 ---
 layout: post
-title: Optimizing full text search with Postgres materialized view - Rails edition
+title: Optimizing full-text search with Postgres materialized view - Rails edition
 ---

 My recent side project is an aggregator for remote dev jobs [https://remotestack.club](https://remotestack.club).
 To keep things simple, I decided to use Postgres full-text search.
-It offers powerful search capabilities, more than enough for a side project and early startups.
+It offers powerful search capabilities.
+More than enough for a side project and early startups.

-I wanted to offer a search across job's details (title and description), skills' names, and the company's name.
-The project is created with **Ruby on Rails** and I used **pg_search** gem to handle PostgreSQL's full-text search.
+I built the project with **Ruby on Rails** and I used **pg_search** gem to handle PostgreSQL's full-text search.
+I wanted to offer a search across the job's details, skills' names, and the company's name.

-It is easy to search columns on associated models, unfortunately, there is no simple solution to speed up those searches.
-This article shows how to optimize search with postgres materialized view.
+It is easy to search columns on associated models.
+Unfortunately, there is no simple solution to speed up those searches.
+This article shows how to optimize search with Postgres materialized view.

 ### Quick intro to full-text search

 Full-text search is a technique for searching natural-language **documents** that satisfy a query.
-In our case, query is a text provided be a user.
+In our case, a query is a text provided by a user.

 > A **document** is the unit of searching in a full text search system; for example, a magazine article or email message